illuin-tech/vidore-benchmark/README.md

     --queries "Quelle partie de la production pétrolière du Kazakhstan provient de champs en mer ?"
 ```

+> [!WARNING]
+> The current version of `vidore-benchmark` uses a different ColPali checkpoint than the one used in the paper.
+As a result, the similarity maps may differ slightly from the ones presented in the paper.
+If you want to reproduce the exact similarity maps from the paper, you should use the `vidore/colpali` checkpoint along with `vidore-benchmark<=3.3.0`.

 ## Citation

 **ColPali: Efficient Document Retrieval with Vision Language Models**